 - Alternative work experience and/or subsidized employment to help gain valuable work experience

 Effective October 1, 2009, the Work First program implemented a new process for issuing Work First cash assistance.
-This process is called Work First Benefits (WFB).
-All adults who are included in the assistance payment must have a mutual responsibility plan of action agreement that requires the individuals to work or participate in work-related activities.
-These adults must complete all of the requirements on their agreement each month before receiving Work First cash assistance, unless there is a good cause.
-Work First Benefits mirrors the working world, where individuals "work first" and receive payment for employment afterwards.
+The process is called Work First Benefits (WFB).
+All adults included in the assistance payment must have a mutual responsibility plan of action agreement that requires the individuals to work or participate in work-related activities.
+These adults must complete all the requirements on their agreement each month before receiving Work First cash assistance, unless there is a good cause.
+Work First Benefits mirrors the working world, where individuals "work first", and receive payment for employment afterwards.

-Individuals may contact the Work First Employment Line at 704-920-1400 for questions regarding Work First Employment Services.
+Contact the Work First employment line at 704-920-1400 for questions about Work First employment services.